Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: Introduction

 While $\Eb$ is not a vector space, we notice that

 defines a metric on $\Eb$ and $(\Eb,d_{\Eb})$ is a complete metric space.
 We recall that for a sum of Banach spaces, the norm is defined by

-Our first main result provides local well-posedness for \eqref{eq:NLS} in the energy space $\Eb$.
+Note, that the two metric spaces $\mathbb E$ and $\Etwo$ turn out to be equivalent, see Lemmata \ref{lem:metric} and \ref{lem:identification Eb} below.\\ Our first main result provides local well-posedness for \eqref{eq:NLS} in the energy space $\Eb$.
 It suffices to consider positive existence times.
-Local existence for negative times follows, as usual, from the time reversal symmetry of \eqref{eq:NLS}. \begin{theorem} Let $d=2,3$.
-Let $f$ be such that Assumption \ref{ass:N} is satisfied, then \eqref{eq:NLS} is locally well-posed in the energy space $\Eb(\R^d)$.
-More precisely, \begin{enumerate} \item for any $\psi_0\in \Eb(\R^d)$, there exists a maximal time of existence $T^{\ast}>0$ and a unique solution $\psi\in C([0,T^{\ast});\Eb(\R^d))$ with initial data $\psi(0)=\psi_0$.
+Local existence for negative times follows, as usual, from the time reversal symmetry of \eqref{eq:NLS}. \begin{theorem} Let $d=2,3$ and let $f$ be as in Assumption \ref{ass:N}.
+Then \eqref{eq:NLS} is locally well-posed in the energy space $\Eb(\R^d)$.
+More precisely, \begin{enumerate} \item for any $\psi_0\in \Eb(\R^d)$, there exist a maximal time of existence $T^{\ast}>0$ and a unique solution $\psi\in C([0,T^{\ast});\Eb(\R^d))$ with initial data $\psi(0)=\psi_0$.
 The following blow-up alternative holds namely, either $T_{\ast}=\infty$ or